Terms used:

 Assessment: Must have passed the STAR 5 dance assessment or higher

-• Pattern Dance 1: two Sequences of the European Waltz
+- Pattern Dance 1: three Sequences of the Ten-Fox

-• Pattern Dance 2: four Sequences of the Foxtrot
+- Pattern Dance 2: two Sequences of the European Waltz

 STAR 8/9 Solo Pattern Dance